Both Dynamic and Static Stretching Play a BIG Role During the Tennis Warm-Up

 2. Perform a 15-20 Minute Warm-Up Before Touching a Racquet

-Once you've finished your static stretches, rested for about an hour, you'll begin the full pre-match warm-up.
-This will include some light jogging/court movements to begin with, then progressing to dynamic stretches (especially in patterns that are similar to what you’ll be doing during tennis).
+Once you've finished your static stretches, rested for at least 30min, you'll begin the full pre-match warm-up.
+This will include some light jogging/court movements to begin with, then progressing to dynamic stretches (especially in patterns that are similar to what you’ll experience during tennis).

 Lastly, before hitting some balls, I recommend performing both upper and lower body ballistic movements.
 These usually come in the form of low load plyometric drills and can include ball throws & band work to prep the shoulder along with some lower-body plyos to prep for explosive movements.